Datasets

 # Saving queries

 Once you have searched using a query, save it by clicking Save Query.
-For each saved query, click the Queries tab in the dataset's left sidebar to browse its files and view its information.
+For each saved query, click the Queries tab in the Dataset's left sidebar to browse its files and view its information.

 # Collaborators